MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 An application in Configuration Manager must contain at least one [deployment type](https://go.microsoft.com/fwlink/p/?LinkId=535030).
 The deployment type contains the installation files for a software package as well as rules that specify when and how the software is deployed.

-For the Office 365 ProPlus application, the deployment type includes the following:
+For the Microsoft 365 Apps application, the deployment type includes the following:

-- The path of the shared folder that contains the Office Deployment Tool, your configuration.xml file, and the Office 365 ProPlus installation files that you downloaded from the Internet.
+- The path of the shared folder that contains the Office Deployment Tool, your configuration.xml file, and the Microsoft 365 Apps installation files that you downloaded from the Internet.
 For example, \\\\server1\share1.

-- The command line that gets the Office Deployment Tool to start the installation of Office 365 ProPlus.
+- The command line that gets the Office Deployment Tool to start the installation of Microsoft 365 Apps.

-- A [detection method](https://go.microsoft.com/fwlink/p/?LinkId=535032), which Configuration Manager uses to determine if Office 365 ProPlus is already installed on the user's computer.
+- A [detection method](https://go.microsoft.com/fwlink/p/?LinkId=535032), which Configuration Manager uses to determine if Microsoft 365 Apps is already installed on the user's computer.

  **To create a deployment type**

 1. In the Configuration Manager console, choose **Software Library** > **Application Management** > **Applications**.

-2. Select the Office 365 ProPlus application, and then on the **Home** tab, in the **Application** group, choose ** Create Deployment Type**.
+2. Select the Microsoft 365 Apps application, and then on the **Home** tab, in the **Application** group, choose ** Create Deployment Type**.

 3. On the **General** page of the Create Deployment Type Wizard, in the **Type** list, select **Script Installer**, and then choose **Next**.